 For example, One user will enter the data, the second user will approve the data, the third user will view the data and the fourth user is prohibited to view the data.
 These scenarios can be automated, but they will take a lot of time and effort.
 So it will be easier if you just do that manually.

 Remember, we use cars to go distances, but there may be lengthy signals on the way, there will be fuel consumption, there will be parking space issues, parking charges and a lot more headache.
 In some scenarios, we just walk and reach to our destination :).

 So, you should not try to automate everything.
 Only automate those scenarios which are important and take a lot of time to do manually.

 Misconception #3.
 Automation only involves recording and playback.

 Please don’t live in a fantasy world.
 This fantasy is actually created by false advertisements from different automation tool vendors.
 They say you just record and playback your steps and your test cases will be automated.
 Well, that’s a Big Lie!

-Please learn programming, don’t run away from it.
+Please learn to programme, don’t run away from it.
 It will make you an amazing tester.

 I hope this article will help you to clear some concepts related to test automation.

 In the next article, I will discuss how to start test automation in your organization step by step.